BuzzshowNetwork/BuzzShowToken/README.md

 This is the code for the Ethereum ERC20 SmartContract for the BuzzShow GLDY Token.

-The contract is built upon OpenZeppelin library using Truffle Suite Framework.
+The contract is built on top of OpenZeppelin smart contracts library using Truffle Suite Framework.

 [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity)